 A wide range of information and resources relating to the treatment and management of asthma can be found at the Asthma Australia website and at the National Asthma Council Australia website.
 This includes resources for Aboriginal and Torres Strait Islanders and those of culturally and linguistically diverse backgrounds.

 COPDManagement of COPD is mainly focused on slowing or preventing disease progression and maintaining function and quality of life for people with the disease.

 General practitioners are often the first point of contact for people who develop COPD.
 Management of COPD is mainly focused on slowing or preventing disease progression and maintaining function and quality of life for people with the disease.
 Strategies employed include smoking cessation, treatment with medications, oxygen therapy and pulmonary rehabilitation.
-Patients who develop severe acute exacerbations of COPD may require admitted hospital care.
+Patients who experience severe COPD may require admitted hospital care.

-Chronic respiratory condition programmes and initiativesChronic respiratory conditions are addressed at a national level through a range of programmes and initiatives that aim to support treatment and management of asthma, COPD and other chronic respiratory conditions.
+Chronic respiratory condition programs and initiativesChronic respiratory conditions are addressed at a national level through a range of programs and initiatives that aim to support treatment and management of asthma, COPD and other chronic respiratory conditions.
 Significant funding is also provided to ensure that quality clinical research is conducted into chronic respiratory conditions, and to maintain national monitoring and surveillance measures.